LF:aVLBI0121c Biology I - pract. - Course Information

 - required literature

-- Protocols for practices are provided in electronic form in the Information System of the Masaryk University (IS): Study Materials of the course aVLBI0121c
+- Actual protocols for practices are provided in electronic form in the Information System of the Masaryk University (IS): Study Materials of the course aVLBI0121c

 - Teaching methods